Mr. Philippe Couvreur

-Elected Registrar of the International Court of Justice for a term of seven years with effect from 10 February 2000.
-Re-elected on 8 February 2007 for a second term of seven years starting on 10 February 2007.
+Elected Registrar of the International Court of Justice for a first term of seven years with effect from 10 February 2000, re-elected for a second term of seven years as from 10 February 2007, and re-elected again on 3 February 2014 for a third term of seven years starting on 10 February 2014.

 Assistant Professor at the Centre détudes européennes [European Studies Centre] and in the Law Faculty of the Université Catholique de Louvain (1976-1982).

 Visiting Professor in the law of international organizations at the Law Faculty of the University of Ouagadougou (Burkina Faso) (1980-1982).